gpii-ops/gpii-infra/gcp/README.md

 Ask the Ops team to set up an account and train you.
 (The training doc is [here](../USER-TRAINING.md) if you're curious.)

+### Configure browser to use RtF user

+Users who already had an RtF email address/Google account usually have performed these steps already.

+* [Sign in to your RtF Google Account](https://myaccount.google.com) using your preferred browser.
+   * If you already have another Google Account configured in your preferred browser (e.g. a personal Gmail account), go to the User dropdown on the top-right `->` Add account
+* Ops will provide the email address and password.
+* Google may prompt you for a code from an MFA token.
+   * I think this might happen if an admin creates your account, logs into it to test something, and the account's MFA "grace period" expires.
+   * If this happens, ask an Ops team member to generate Backup Codes for your account and give them to you.
+You will need these to log in, and to configure MFA (see below).
+* Google will prompt you for a phone number to verify your account.
+You must pass this step before you can set up MFA.
+   * If you cannot (or do not wish to) provide Google a phone number, an Ops team member can use their own phone number to verify the account.
+After MFA is configured (see below), the Ops team member can remove their phone number from the user's account.

 ### Enable Multi-Factor Authentication (MFA) on your account

 * From [Google 2-Step Verification](https://www.google.com/landing/2step/), click Get Started and follow the prompts.
    * I like [Duo](https://duo.com/product/trusted-users/two-factor-authentication/duo-mobile), but any tool from [Amazon's list](https://aws.amazon.com/iam/details/mfa/) should be fine.
 See also [Google's documentation](https://www.google.com/landing/2step/).
-   * (If you don't have access to a separate device for MFA (smartphone, tablet, hardware device such as a Yubikey), it is acceptable (though not recommended -- especially for administrators) to run an MFA tool on your development machine.
-A few of us like [Authy](https://authy.com/download/).
+   * If you don't have access to a separate device for MFA (e.g. a smartphone, tablet, or hardware device such as a Yubikey), it is acceptable (though not recommended -- especially for administrators) to run an MFA tool on your development machine.
+A few of us use [Authy](https://authy.com/download/) for this.

 ### Creating an environment

-1. Clone this repo.
+1. Clone this repo (or update to the tip of gpii-ops/master).
 1. `cd gpii-infra/gcp/live/dev`
+1. `rake update_exekube`
 1. `rake`
    * The first time you deploy a GPII Cloud (or after you run `rake clobber`), you will be prompted to authenticate **twice**.
 Follow the instructions in the prompts.
    * If your browser is configured with multiple Google accounts (e.g. a personal Gmail account as well as an RtF Gmail account), make sure to choose the right one when authenticating.